openSUSE/desktop-file-translations/README.md

   2. [desktop-file-translations](https://github.com/openSUSE/desktop-file-translations):
-     The `.po` files in the GitHub repository are regularly updated by running the `50-tools/download-desktop-files.sh` and `50-tools/update-po-files.sh`
+     The `.po` files in the GitHub repository are regularly updated by running the `download-desktop-files.sh` and `update-po-files.sh` scripts manually
-     scripts manually and then committing the results.
+     and then committing the results.
 The first script fetches the compressed `.desktop` files from the OBS API, and the second turns them into `.po` files, and merges the results into the already existing `.po` files in the repository.

   3. [desktop-translations](https://build.opensuse.org/package/show/X11:common:Factory/desktop-translations):
      This package contains a `_service` file referring to the